Prior to reading the standard Normal Balances, it is beneficial to review the below sections to gain foundational information:

 To show how the debit and credit process works within IU’s general ledger, the following image was pulled from the IUIE database.
 Employees who are responsible for their entity’s accounting activities will see a file such as the one below on more of a day-to-day basis.
 This general ledger example shows a journal entry being made for the payment (cash) of postage (expense) within the Academic Support responsibility center (RC).

 This transaction will require a journal entry that includes an expense account and a cash account.
 Note, for this example, an automatic off-set entry will be posted to cash and IU users are not able to post directly to any of the cash object codes.
 Because postage was purchased for $12.70, cash, an asset account, will be credited, which will decrease the cash balance by $12.70.
 Contrarily, purchasing postage is an expense, and therefore will be debited, which will increase the expense balance by $12.70.
 When the account balances are summed, the debits equal the credits, ensuring that the Academic Support RC has accounted for this transaction correctly.

-This section outlines requirements related to normal balances, as well as best practices (if applicable).
+This section outlines requirements and best practices related to Accounting Fundamentals – Normal Balances.
 While not required, the best practices outlined below allows users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
-This allows organization to identify, errors, mistakes and pitfalls can be remedied quickly and prevent larger issues down the road.
+This allows organizations to identify errors, mistakes and pitfalls which can be remedied quickly and prevent larger issues in the future.

-- Review the definition and use of normal balances within IU listed within the document to gain pertinent knowledge of accounting at IU.
-After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services Team at firstname.lastname@example.org.
+- Review all the Normal Balances standard listed within the document to gain pertinent knowledge of accounting at IU.
+After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services team at firstname.lastname@example.org.